 This is why He requires us to aim beyond our reach.
 If we could achieve our dreams without God we probably would.

-I would love to tell you that I was a valiant warrior that obeyed God in great strength and courage, but I didn’t.
+I would love to tell you that I was quick to obey God with great strength and courage, but I didn’t.
 I went without the courage to do it but only the faith that God must have known what He was doing when He picked me.

 Was the journey filled with pain and sacrifice?
 Yes, but I would do it all again in a heartbeat.

-There is no greater feeling than to witness the beauty of a precious lost soul finding freedom in Christ and all because you said “yes”.
+There is no greater feeling than to witness the beauty of a precious lost soul finding their freedom and all because you said “yes”.

 Have you been putting off the call of God on your life?
 Are you reluctant to follow God’s call for fear or uncertainty of where the road leads?
 Perhaps His requests seem crazy, impossible or the cost is too high.
 Does being in the belly of a Whale seem all the more attractive?
 WeIl that’s OK you’re in good company.
 Many of the greats have been there too.

 Being concerned about the sacrifice makes you no less of a saint than Moses or Paul.
 But don’t let that stop you, you have a world to change.
 So I encourage you today to take your step of faith, even if reluctant.
-Jesus has many miracles waiting for you on the outside of your comfort zone.
+There are many miracles waiting for you on the outside of your comfort zone.